karim-Elmogy/larafast/docs/logs.md

 ## Logs

-We recommend to use Laragine Logs as it adds more info to the error log, those are the details added:
+We recommend to use Larafast Logs as it adds more info to the error log, those are the details added:

 `route`: Name of the route if exists